 **Before receiving services, contact your health insurance company to verify your personal benefits, plan limitations, and referral and/or pre-authorization requirements, and in- or out-of-network status.**

 Please be aware that your insurance plan may allow you to go out-of-network with proper authorization.
 If your insurance provider or plan is out-of-network with your UCHealth facility, contact your clinic to find out if an out-of-network authorization can be obtained.
-UCHealth does not participate with most Limited Benefits Plans, regardless of whether the plan provides authorization.
+Limited Benefit and Practitioner Only plans may be billed, but the final balance after the coverage is billed is the patient’s responsibility.
+UCHealth does not participate with Health Shares, regardless of whether the plan provides authorization.

 The phone number listed below may not match the phone number listed on the back of your insurance card.
 Call the phone number on the back of your card for the most accurate information.